jmiramont/mcsm-benchs/README.md

-# MCSM-BENCHS: A Toolbox for Benchmarking of Multi-Component Signal Analysis Methods
+# MCSM-BENCHS: A Toolbox for Benchmarking Multi-Component Signal Analysis Methods

 We introduce a public, open-source, Python-based toolbox for benchmarking multi-component signal analysis methods, implemented either in Python or Matlab.